luyangtang/cracking_the_code_interview/linked_lists/sumLists/README.md

 Output: 9 -> 1 -> 2.That is, 912.

 [mySolution](./sumLists/mySolution.cpp) converts the list to an integer and cast it back to linked list via string stream.
 The performance may be greatly affected by long integer inputs.

+[manualSum](./sumLists/manualSum.cpp) reproduce the actual steps involved when doing addition by hand, as suggested by the book itself.
+This does not involve multiple traverses through the lists so has a improved performance as oppose to the first approach.